✍️ By Medasia Health Editorial Team | 🩺 Medically reviewed | 📅 Last updated: August 2026

 1. Fasting Lipid Panel (Lab-Based)

-The gold standard for cholesterol testing.
-Requires fasting for 9–12 hours before the blood draw.
+The gold standard.
+Requires fasting 9–12 hours.
 Measures TC, LDL, HDL, and triglycerides with high accuracy.
-Typically ordered by a doctor and processed in a certified lab.

 2. Non-Fasting Cholesterol Test

 Measures TC and HDL only.
-No fasting required, making it more convenient.
-Useful for initial screening but doesn't provide a complete lipid profile.
+No fasting required.
+Useful for initial screening.

 3. At-Home Cholesterol Meter

 Uses a fingerprick blood sample to measure TC, LDL, HDL, and triglycerides in minutes.
-FDA-cleared devices like the Mission 5-in-1 Cholesterol Meter provide clinical-grade accuracy without a lab visit.
-Ideal for regular monitoring between doctor appointments.
+The Mission 5-in-1 Cholesterol Meter is FDA Cleared & CE Certified.

 📊 Check all 4 cholesterol markers at home — in minutes

-- Diet: Saturated and trans fats raise LDL; soluble fiber (oats, beans, apples) lowers it
+- Diet: Saturated and trans fats raise LDL; soluble fiber lowers it

 - Exercise: Regular aerobic activity raises HDL and lowers triglycerides

-- Weight: Losing even 5–10% of body weight can meaningfully improve your lipid profile
+- Weight: Losing 5–10% of body weight can improve your lipid profile

 - Genetics: Familial hypercholesterolemia can cause high LDL regardless of diet

-- Smoking: Lowers HDL and damages artery walls, compounding cholesterol risk
+- Smoking: Lowers HDL and damages artery walls

 Frequently Asked Questions